micro-webapps/webconf-spec/dev/README.md

         }
     }

-In case when the "certificate" option would be used in both input configuration files with different valud, the implentation would have to return an error.
+In case when the "certificate" property would be used in both input configuration files with different valud, the implentation MUST return an error.
 The same would for example happen when both input files define the same location.

 # Examples of webconf-spec specification